 Network Administration and Engineering

-The Network Administration and Engineering program prepares students to design and manage local and wide area networks.
-In the information technology industry, certifications are a must.
+The Network Administration and Engineering prepares students to design and manage local and wide area networks.
+In the information technology industry certifications are a must.
 This program targets professional certifications including Cisco CCNA, Microsoft MTA, and CompTIA A+.

-Coursework is directly related to these industry recognized certifications.
+Coursework is directly related to these industry-recognized certifications.
 Students learn computer hardware, operating systems, server configuration, and network management.
 Students are prepared to design, implement, and support routers, switches, and wireless networks of all sizes.
 They also learn server administration, database and mail servers, and project management.
-Continually on the cutting and mail servers, and project management.
 Continually on the cutting edge of technology, students have the opportunity to learn about virtual machines, multi-layer switching, VPN solutions, and more.

 Hawkeye's Information Technology programs are located in Black Hawk Hall.
 The Information Technology lab equipment, environment, and technology are state-of-the-art.

-Students in the Network Administration and Engineering program interested in continuing their education should contact a program advisor.
+Students enrolled in the Network Administration and Engineering program wishing to transfer should contact a program advisor.

 Black Hawk Hall 114